dev-labs-bg/laravel-csv-importer/README.md

 **Note:** As of the moment there is no way to register global preprocessors like the base importer does.

 ### Adding validation functions
 Validation functions are defined similarly to the preprocessors.
-The `get_validators` function of the importer returns an array of functions that can be defined to run when an importer runs via the `$column_mappings` property.
+The `get_validators` function of the importer returns an array of functions that can be defined to run when an importer runs via the `$column_mapping` property.

 Below is an example validator which checks a column for uniqueness:
 ```